Heart Rate Monitor Training - The Zoladz Method

 Target Heart Rate 5: Max Heart Rate - 10 beats

 It is impossible to aim for exactly one heart rate when you are running.
-Therefore you use heart rate zones.
+Therefore you use heart rate zones, as covered in the next step.

 Step 2: Use the Target Heart Rates to Establish Target Zones